Arizona Desert Palm Trees

 HARDINESS ZONES - Ideal for USDA Zones 8b-11, 8a in arid climates.
 Cold hardiness takes it to 16oF/-8.9oC usually without harm.

-WATER - Mediterranean Fan Palm watering needs are low, as it's drought tolerant when established.
-Give it slightly more to improve its looks.
-It hates humidity & soggy soil which promotes Pink Rot.
+WATER - Water needs are low when established.
+Watering slightly more often improves appearance.
+It hates humidity & soggy soil, which promotes Pink Rot.

 Mediterranean Fan Palm Problems